Deep Learning-Based Residual Useful Lifetime Prediction for Assets with Uncertain Failure Modes: The Deep Learning-Based Prognostic Method

 \subsubsection{Deep Learning Network Structure Without Shared Scale Parameters}

-In this subsection, we delve into the details of the first deep learning-based prognostic (DLBP1) model.
-The degradation signals of an asset are first processed using the sliding window method discussed earlier such that the transformed signals are of the same length.
-Then, the processed signals are fed into the LSTM layer, which is followed by fully connected layers.
-The last fully connected layer is then connected to a distribution parameters layer, and the neurons of which represent the parameters of the mixture LLS distribution and are used to calculate the RUL of the asset.
+In this subsection, we delve into the details of the first DLBP1 model.
+The degradation signals of an asset are first processed using the previously discussed SWM such that the transformed signals are of the same length.
+Then, the processed signals are fed into the LSTM layer, which is followed by FC layers.
+The last FC layer is then connected to a distribution parameters layer, and the neurons of which represent the parameters of the mixture LLS distribution and are used to calculate the RUL of the asset.

 The mapping function and parameters (i.e., weights) of the LSTM layer are denoted by $l(\cdot)$ and $\vtheta_l$, respectively.
-Similarly, the mapping function and parameters of the fully connected layer are respectively represented by $f(\cdot)$ and $\vtheta_f$.
+Similarly, the mapping function and parameters of the FC layer are respectively represented by $f(\cdot)$ and $\vtheta_f$.
 If we consider an asset with $K$ failure modes, there are $3K$ neurons in the distribution parameter layer.
 The outputs of the first $K$ neurons represent the location parameters of the $K$ LLS distributions, while the outputs of the $K+1,K+2,\ldots, 2K$ neurons stand for the scale parameters.
 The outputs of the last $K$ (i.e., $2K+1,2K+2,\ldots, 3K$) neurons are the weights corresponding to these $K$ distribution components.